spiral/docs/docs/en/keeper/components/datagrid.md

 ## Using Component

-Simple data grid declaration would look like so
+A simple data grid declaration would look like so:

 ```xhtml